 When you stay at Garden of Lemons, you can choose whether you want to buy catering or cook for yourself.
 You can even choose to cook with Henrik, the Garden of Lemons chef.

-Henrik is not just a good cook with a great passion for food.
-The couple’s own crops are usually the main ingredients in the dishes, and he ensures that both the good taste and aesthetics that characterise the whole place also find their way to the rustic dishes on the plates.
+Henrik is not just a great cook with a huge passion for food.
+The couple’s own crops are usually the main ingredients in the dishes, and he ensures that both the amazing taste and aesthetics that characterise the whole place also find their way to the rustic dishes on the plates.

 While I was visiting, Henrik made a simple but very tasty pasta dish with sage and freshly grated lemon for lunch.